Hildibrand Manderville

 Hildibrand Helidor Maximilian Manderville (ヒルディブランド・ヘリドール・マクシミリアン・マンダヴィル, Hirudiburando Heridōru Makushimirian Mandaviru) is a character in the 2013 video game Final Fantasy XIV.
 He was featured in the original version of the game as an "inspector extraordinaire" who could be found in inns to help others.
 He later appears in A Realm Reborn with a questline, which lead to him getting a questline in most expansions to Final Fantasy XIV down the line.
 The only exception to this was Shadowbringers, which director Naoki Yoshida noted was because he was in a rut.
 He eventually returned in Endwalker due to fan demand, being handled by a different staff member.
+The character has been well received due to his comical mannerisms and interactions.

 Concept and creation

 Hildibrand Manderville was created for the 2010 massively multiplayer online role-playing game Final Fantasy XIV.
 In the original version, he was in charge of quests that players must do in order to get private inn rooms in the game.
 He was eventually featured in the reboot of the game, Final Fantasy XIV: A Realm Reborn, with a new sidequest.
 During development of Final Fantasy XIV stories, director Naoki Yoshida, known as Yoshi-P, noted that he instructed staff to come up with ideas that "go too far" that they will later dial down, which was also the case with Hildibrand's quests.
 He recollects a suggestion of Hildibrand battling Bahamut, which he rejected for going too far.
 When designing his quests, there were certain stipulations.
 Namely, the that it had to have gags and be funny, among others.

 Square Enix ultimately decided to include Hildibrand more in Final Fantasy XIV due to his popularity among players of the game.
 Despite appearing in A Realm Reborn, Heavensward, and Stormblood, he was left out of Shadowbringers due to Yoshi-P being in a rut and taking a break from writing him.
 He discussed how it felt like it had been going on too long, and about how things had to be done a certain way instead of being done because it's funny, worrying that players were also feeling in a rut over Hildibrand's quests.
 He also noted that it was becoming too costly to work on the cutscenes for Hildibrand's quests at the same time as the "Return to Ivalice" quest.
 However, fan demand for his return eventually lead to his inclusion in Endwalker.
 Yoshi-P stated that a new person was in charge of Hildibrand's quests for the first time in a long time, which helped make him more motivated.
 A low-poly version of Hildibrand was featured in Endwalker, which Yoshi-P noted was inspired by the low-polygon grapes that became a meme.